 7. Hook Email into Your Analytics.

-Email data gives you insight on what headlines were most effective, what links got clicked, and what days and times are the best for engagement.
+Email data gives you insight on what subject lines were most effective, what links got clicked, and what days and times are the best for engagement.
 Use it!

 8. Have Clear Email Onboarding.

 An email onboarding sequence is the perfect way to acclimate your new subscribers to being contacted by you so your first messages won’t spook them.

 9. Vary Your Content Styles.

 With different content styles, you can key into audience preferences.
 For example, you can try “best of” lists from your blog, curated content, case studies, and more.

 10. Use Seamless Social Integration.

 When marketers look for “engagement,” they’re usually thinking of likes, shares, and clicks.
 If you want emails to drive these actions in the right direction, then make them easier.

 11. Ask For (and Facilitate) Comments.

 People love to sound off on topics of genuine interest to them.
 Call for comments, questions, and suggestions and you just might get them.
-A comment system that creates a clear link between your site users and their social identity will encourage them to comment more.

 One thing stands out about the best email newsletter tips: If you’ve been following the inbound way of doing business, then you already have a strong idea of what might work.